gobasu/alchemy/docs/Models.md

 Setting up database connection
 ------------------------------

-Right now alchemy supports only MySQL connections.
-If you need use other database than MySQL you can always do it by yourself by implementing `alchemy\storage\db\IConnection`.

 To setup connection to MySQL database you should use `alchemy\storage\DB` class and proper connection class in your bootstrap file (or configuration you you've created one).
 Example below: